ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 {% endhighlight %}

 It's very likely that you'll be using the Angular router in some of your components, so you'll have to account for that too.
-You could mock the router dependecy using a Jasmine spy object or you can add `RouterTestingModule` as an import instead of the `RouterModule` itself.
+You could mock the router dependency using a Jasmine spy object or you can add `RouterTestingModule` as an import instead of the `RouterModule` itself.
 The routes that are relevant can then be defined in the `RouterTestingModule`:

 {% highlight coffeescript %}